-- Salary candidates will be offered a standard salary of a UOC post-doctoral research associate, commensurate with their level of experience - Mobility allowance (for relocation) of approx. £16,000 in total - Family allowance (for eligible applicants): a family allowance of approx. £16,000 in total will be provided to fellows who are either married or in a civil partnership on the start date of their fellowship as per UOC guidance.
+- Salary candidates will be offered a salary in line with the Marie Skłodowska-Curie COFUND - Mobility allowance (for relocation) of approx. £16,000 in total - Family allowance (for eligible applicants): a family allowance of approx. £16,000 in total will be provided to fellows who are either married or in a civil partnership on the start date of their fellowship as per UOC guidance.
 This may be revised later in their project if their family status changes - Travel allowance of approx. £9,000 in total: this allows for attending two international conferences/workshops per year plus short visits and local events - Research costs: there is an allowance of approx. £16,000 in total for consumables, materials, small equipment, minor lab facility costs, and secondments; fellows who require additional research funds will have to make a separate case for it (see Appendix A of the project description & plan document to make a case)